austinchong01/drive-backend/TEST.md

     - file exists in DB
     - storage is updated
     - return 201
+    - upload to null folder
+    - upload with folderId
+      - check with folder query
   - no file uploaded
     - BadRequestError
   - invalid userId